October 6, 2025

 • Omitting metadata translation (meta titles, descriptions) so AI can’t see alignment.

-• Incorrect cross-language linking or missing canonical signals confuse the model.
+• Incorrect cross-language linking or missing canonical signals that confuse the model.

 So, what’s the conclusion?